 Take a look at the yellow area highlighted in this screenshot:

 I applied Tone Curve to my image and as you can see, the history is right there.
 Imagine how large your files can grow if you work on them multiple times!
-In addition, why would you want to preserve the thumbnail of an image that is being exported for the web?
+In addition, why would you want to preserve the thumbnail of the image (saved inside the image) that is being exported for the web?

 Let’s now talk about how you can either completely or partially remove both EXIF and XMP Data from an image.
 There are multiple ways to remove EXIF and XMP data from JPEG files – you can either remove EXIF data completely, or you can choose what to keep, while deleting specifically what you want.